How to Make the Right Product Recommendations to Online Shoppers

 This masterplan became clearer when Facebook launched its own messaging app, Messenger, and made it a mandatory download.
 You see, Facebook understood what the growing shift from web to mobile apps meant: that more and more people would turn to the privacy of messaging apps for interaction.

-Facebook’s decision to monetize messaging apps was certainly the right one: presently, messaging apps are expanding as much as 148% (that’s about 900 million users) in a span of just one year.
+Facebook’s decision to monetise messaging apps was certainly the right one: presently, messaging apps are used by approximately 3.5 billion users worldwide.

 As a business owner, how do you translate the growing success of messaging apps as a means to expand your own brand?
 Don’t know where to start?
 Here’s how: